Backblaze/B2_Command_Line_Tool/README.md

         Content type is optional.
 If not set, it will be set based on the file extension.

+        If `tqdm` library is installed, progress bar is displayed on stderr.
+        (use pip install tqdm to install it)

         Each fileInfo is of the form "a=b".